Oil Wars: American Oil Survives OPEC's Attempt to Kill It.

 In The News

-ALERT - Please consider Polls at bottom of Hub
+ALERT - Please consider taking the Polls at bottom of this Hub

 - On News OPEC FINALLY agreed to cuts in production, the price of oil surges ... will it last? http://money.cnn.com/2016/12/02/investing/oil-prices-spike-opec-meeting/index.html

 - Oil Prices Stuck between $40 and $50 per barrel.
 See chart below (11/19/16)

 - OPEC again appears unable to curb its greed and not freeze oil production - http://money.cnn.com/2016/09/27/investing/iraq-opec-oil-production-meeting/index.html?iid=hp-toplead-dom

 - Low Oil Prices and Sanctions are Killing Russian economy; they are now into 18 months of recession with no end in sight - http://money.cnn.com/2016/09/16/news/economy/russia-cash-reserves-depleted/index.html?iid=hp-stack-dom

 - Russia and Saudi Arabia move to stabalize oil prices - http://money.cnn.com/2016/09/05/investing/saudi-arabia-russia-oil-market/index.html?iid=hp-toplead-dom

 - If Oil Prices Increase some, America could be energy independent by 2020 - http://money.cnn.com/2016/08/09/investing/us-energy-independence-oil-opec/index.html?iid=hp-stack-dom